background-image

 Good Questions to Ask the Interviewer

-"What are the biggest challenges your reception team faces?"
+"What are the biggest challenges faced by your reception team?"

-"How does the practice handle patient feedback and complaints?"
+"How does the office handle high patient volumes?"

-"What software systems does your office use for scheduling and patient management?"
+"What software does your office use for scheduling and patient management?"

-"Can you describe the team dynamics within the reception area?"
+"Can you describe the team dynamics in the office?"

-"What opportunities for professional development does your practice offer?"
+"What opportunities for professional development does your office offer?"

 What Does a Good medical receptionist Candidate Look Like?